 Assessments are based on observations of day to day activities and through planned assessment activities.
 Judgements are made using evidence gathered from a wide range of learning and teaching contexts.
 Parents are involved in an ongoing dialogue.
 Observations are both systematic and spontaneous (when steps in learning are spotted).
-Observations inform planning for the child and are matched to the expectations of the Early Learning Goals.
-Judgements are summed up in the EYFS profile where each child's development is assessed against the Early Learning Goals as emerging, expected or exceeding each goal.
+Observations inform planning for the child and are matched to the expectations of Development Matters and the Early Learning Goals.
+End of Key Stage judgements are summed up in the EYFS profile where each child's development is assessed against the Early Learning Goals as emerging, expected or exceeding each goal.